CHSPR is a leader in educating and empowering graduate students interested in advancing health policy and health services research in Canada

 Where there is close alignment between student research interests and a faculty supervisor’s research program, CHSPR students may be partly funded by a CHSPR faculty research grant, or alternatively may be offered a research assistantship.
-Students at CHSPR are consistently successful in competing for research grants from major research institutions, including the Canadian Institutes for Health Research (CIHR) and the Michael Smith Foundation for Health Research (MSFHR), as well as other more specialized funding sources.
+Students at CHSPR are consistently successful in competing for research grants from major research institutions, including the Canadian Institutes for Health Research (CIHR) and Michael Smith Health Research BC, as well as other more specialized funding sources.
 CHSPR faculty supervisors support students in developing competitive grant proposals.
 We proudly acknowledge that our students have been consistently funded and recognized in local and national award competitions year after year.

 CHSPR graduate students have an impressive publication record.
 Recent journal articles first-authored by CHSPR students include: